-Gender-inclusive housing allows friends of different genders to be assigned to the same room in one of the gender-inclusive designated residences at Stanford.
+Gender-inclusive housing allows friends of different genders of record to be assigned to the same room in one of the gender-inclusive designated residences at Stanford.

 Students interested in this option must:

 - If members of the group are assigned to the same residence and room type, they must formally request a gender-inclusive room assignment by filing a Gender-Inclusive Room Assignment Request Form right after the Draw.

 - Log on to Axess.